invider/collider.jam/README.md

 }
 ```

-It is time for the mouse handling.
+It is time for mouse handling.
 Create a folder named *trap* and place
 two .js files there - *mouseDown.js* and *mouseUp.js*.